flisanp/ms3-baby-food-recipes/TESTING.md

 - I added `.splitlines()`
      = `{% for ingredient in recipe.ingredients.splitlines() %}`  and that fixed the issue.

-- The different steps for the instructions all have nr 1.
+- The different steps for the instructions now all have nr 1.
 <br>
 <img src="https://github.com/flisanp/ms3-baby-food-recipes/blob/main/static/images/README/bugs/issue3.png" width="300" height="300"/>
 <br>